Topps Comics: The Kirbyverse

 Kurt Busiek, in an undated interview, gave some background on the comics line:

 Silver Star is a Jack Kirby character, originally done as a miniseries for Pacific [Comics].
 Back when I was writing for the Topps Kirbyverse, I started two miniseries that were never completed, Victory and Silver Star, both of which got one issue published before the line collapsed.
-Victory was a crossover, bringing together all the established Kirbyverse characters and reintroducing Captain Victory [of the 1981–84 Pacific Comics series Captain Victory and the Galactic Rangers]... but Silver Star was a standalone project, one that was completely plotted and mostly scripted.
+Victory was a crossover, bringing together all the established Kirbyverse characters and reintroducing Captain Victory [of the 1981–1984 Pacific Comics series Captain Victory and the Galactic Rangers]... but Silver Star was a standalone project, one that was completely plotted and mostly scripted.

 In 2000, the Kirby estate said Dark Horse Entertainment had optioned Satan's Six as a film property.

 In 2011, Dynamite Entertainment published a comic book series titled Kirby: Genesis that represented a reboot of the Kirbyverse.

-List of Topps Comics
+List of Topps Comics publications

-Lady Rawhide #1 (July 1995).
-Cover art Mike Mayhew & Jimmy Palmiotti.

-Bombast #1 (April 1993).
-Cover art by Jack Kirby.

-Ray Bradbury's Martian Chronicles #1 (June 1994).
-Cover art by Jim Steranko.

-Note: Most, but not all, were designed as limited series.
+Most, but not all, of these stories were released either as miniseries or as one-shots.